ScripterGo/AntWorks-OOP-library-for-lua/Setup.md

 # How to use?
-Download the AntWorks.rbxm from the repository.
-Unpack it inside Roblox Studio and place the content folders inside ReplicatedStorage.
+Download the AntWorks.rbxm or AntWorks folder from the repository.
+Unpack it and specify the desired file paths within the "requires".
 Then just require the AntClass module whenever you wish you create a new class.
+The only aspect which take use of the roblox api, is the event system.
+A pure lua solution is possible to create, although i didnt include it.

 # Creating your first class
 ```lua